“The best place to study nature is at one’s own home –

 - Library is our collection of brochures, meeting minutes, reporting templates, and other operating documents.

 - Photos and Slide Shows includes various photos of classes, our member photo gallery so you can place names with faces, some really great powerpoint slide shows about nature in general, and some member submitted photos.
-The link is there to our Chapter Photo Site on PicasaWeb (or Google+ as it is now called), which contains a huge variety of photos of past and current events.
+The link is there to our Chapter photo albums on Google Photos which contains a huge variety of photos of past and current events.

 - How to Join explains the application process, with all needed forms.

 - Members Area is a login controlled area for members only documents: such as our members phone numbers and email / mail addresses, directions to members homes, and financial statements, etc. that are not open to the public.